 David Gray BA MBA is a creative arts entrepreneur with a strong national reputation.
 He founded Undegun in Wrexham which provides work, exhibiting and performance space for artists.

-Chris Lloyd BA Hons, MA (Chair) is an experienced businessman who has founded and developed several commercial businesses and is recognised for his expertise in safety and asset management.
+Chris Lloyd BA Hons, MA (Director, Chair) is an experienced business leader who has founded and developed several professional services businesses operating in UK and Internationally.

 Caroline Richards BEd Hons, MEd is an experienced teacher who spent her career in further education where she developed and delivered business and administration programmes.

-Big Lottery Fund, Thomas Howells North Wales Educational Fund, Temperance Hall Trust, Wrexham County Borough Council, Yamaha Music Europe and AVOW have given financial and material support to Vic Studios since 2016 and the following Community Councils from the Wrexham area have made small grants: Gwersyllt, Minera, Acton, Caia Park, Abenbury, Rhos, Offa, Brymbo, Marchwiel and Penycae.
+Big Lottery Fund, Thomas Howells North Wales Educational Fund, Temperance Hall Trust, Wrexham County Borough Council, Yamaha Music Europe, Wales Council for Voluntary Action, Arts Council Wales, Third Sector Resilience Fund, Moondance Foundation and AVOW have given financial and material support to Vic Studios since 2016 and the following Community Councils from the Wrexham area have made small grants: Gwersyllt, Minera, Acton, Caia Park, Abenbury, Rhos, Offa, Brymbo, Marchwiel and Penycae.